AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 1. You are locked into the process in the terminal window
 2. There is no way to access the web server external to your machine right now

-In the same terminal window, click `Ctrl + C` to escape the docker container.
+Click on the terminal window, then press `Ctrl + C` to escape the docker container.

 If you run `docker ps -a`, you will see a stopped nginx container with a random name like `funky-rooter`.
 This was auto assigned because we didn't provide a name.
 Let's delete this container: